OorjitSethi/AmongThem3D/README.md

-# Three.js FPS Game
+# Among Us 3D

-A simple first-person game built with Three.js where you can walk around and look around a 3D environment.
+A 3D first-person interpretation of the popular game "Among Us", built with Three.js and Cannon.js physics.
+Players can explore a spaceship environment similar to the original game, with interactive elements like doors, vents, and tasks.

+## Game Concept

+The game recreates the Among Us experience in a first-person 3D environment:
+- Crewmates must complete tasks around the spaceship
+- Impostors try to sabotage the ship and eliminate crewmates
+- Players can call emergency meetings when they find something suspicious
+- Voting system to determine who gets ejected from the ship

-## Features
+## Current Features

 - First-person camera with mouse look controls
+- WASD/Arrow keys movement with physics-based collision detection
+- Interactive sliding doors that can be opened/closed with 'E' key
+- Visual door highlighting when in interaction range
+- Multiple rooms connected by corridors
+- Physics-based movement and environment interaction

+## Planned Features

+- Task completion system
-- WASD movement
+- Vent system for impostor movement
+- Sabotage mechanics
+- Multiplayer functionality
+- Emergency meeting and voting system
-- Simple physics (gravity and jumping)
+- Kill animations and reporting system
-- 3D environment with obstacles

 ## How to Run